SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-24-new-cpu-leaks.md

 Note that the fixes are being reworked currently to not interfere with the retbleed mitigation which they resemble.
 It is however believed that the cleanup work will not change the performance impact nor effectiveness of the mitigation.
-The improvements are part of Linux 6.4.12.
+The first set of improvements are part of Linux 6.4.12, more are being worked on.

 ### Div-by-Zero (Zen 1)